-- 1. It is the intention of Montgomery County Public Schools to provide instruction and supervision by fully qualified sponsors in a variety of extracurricular activities for students, subject to available funds.
+1. It is the intention of Montgomery County Public Schools to provide instruction and supervision by fully qualified sponsors in a variety of extracurricular activities for students, subject to available funds.
 This program shall be voluntary, except for unit members covered in Section D of this article.
-It is also the intention of MCPS to utilize unit members as sponsors of activities and sports; however, if unit members are not available, non unit members may be utilized to sponsor an activity or coach a sport.
+It is also the intention of MCPS to utilize unit members as sponsors of activities and sports; however, if unit members are not available, nonunit members may be utilized to sponsor an activity or coach a sport.
 The supplementary pay schedule identifies certain stipend-compensated activities.
 This does not mean that because an activity is listed for a stipend payment that all schools will participate or take steps to participate in all activities.
-The following conditions must be met before any activity is implemented: (1) the need for it has been established in advance by the principal and the staff; (2) the activity is assigned in addition to the regular teaching responsibility; and (3) it is an activity recommended by the principal and approved by the community superintendent. - 2.
-The principal shall be responsible for the conduct of the entire extracurricular program within their school.
-Whenever any of the activities being conducted do not continue to meet the requirements of the school, as determined by the principal, such activities shall be discontinued in that school. - 3.
-The principal in each school shall be responsible for the development of the organizational structure required to carry out the approved activities. - 4.
-The principal is responsible for making the selection of unit members to any of the approved compensated activities, subject to the approval of the community superintendent.
+The following conditions must be met before any activity is implemented: (1) the need for it has been established in advance by the principal and the staff; (2) the activity is assigned in addition to the regular teaching responsibility; and (3) it is an activity recommended by the principal and approved by the community superintendent.